-- To add a Case, press the + Case button. - To delete the Case you added, select the checkbox for the Case and then press the Delete button. - Click the Break button to select whether use the Break property for each Case statement.
-(Default: Use Break)
+- To add a Case, press the + Case button.

+- To delete the Case you added, select the checkbox for the Case and then press the

+Delete button.

 9.11 WAIT Command

 Instruct the robot to wait for a certain period.

 - Disabled: Do not use a Wait command. - Waiting time: Enter the duration of waiting time. - Digital: Wait until a digital signal is inputted to a specific digital input terminal. - For a digital signal, you can choose either of low or high. - Analog: Waits until the condition of the value set to a specific analog input terminal is met.
 On analog setting, whether to use the current (A) or the voltage (V) is determined by the unit set under the Monitoring menu. - Input expression: Wait until the conditional expression set by the user is met.
 You can enter the conditional expression indicating the waiting condition on your own.